A NSW Government website

 Key points

-• Climate change is affecting the Murray Murrumbidgee.
+• Climate change is affecting the Riverina Murray.
 Projections show temperatures are expected to rise, rainfall patterns will change, and there will be increased risk of severe weather events such as bushfire, floods and drought.

-• The NSW Government is helping the Murray Murrumbidgee adapt to climate change through the Enabling Regional Adaptation work.
-This is being achieved by working with state and local government stakeholders to identify key aspects of the Murray Murrumbidgee region that are vulnerable to climate impacts, along with challenges and opportunities to adapt.
+• The NSW Government is helping the Riverina Murray adapt to climate change through the Enabling Regional Adaptation work.
+This is being achieved by working with state and local government stakeholders to identify key aspects of the Riverina Murray region that are vulnerable to climate impacts, along with challenges and opportunities to adapt.

 The landscape varies throughout the region, with most of the area covered by wide floodplains and relatively flat river valleys.
 It also contains high-elevation alpine areas in the Snowy Mountains.
 These higher areas provide water for the region, with rainfall and snowmelt run-off contributing to the Murrumbidgee River, which flows into the Murray River.
 These different landscapes support a range of ecosystems, from alpine areas to the rivers and floodplains which support wetlands, grasslands and forests.